Business Development Representative Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for business development representatives in Florida?

 Technology and SaaS companies with Florida offices are among the more active sponsors for BDR roles, including firms like Salesforce, Citrix, and Oracle.
 Miami-based companies serving Latin American markets also hire internationally for BDR positions.
-Sponsorship is not guaranteed and varies significantly by company size, hiring cycle, and whether the role meets specialty occupation standards for H-1B eligibility.
+Sponsorship is not guaranteed and varies significantly by company size, hiring cycle, and whether the role meets specialty occupation standards for H-1B visa eligibility.

 Which visa types are most common for business development representative roles in Florida?